 However, even diabetic patients whose blood sugar is well within accepted limits may develop neuropathy.
-Researchers theorize that blood vessels that nourish the nerves may be damaged by high glucose levels or by the constriction of arteries.
+Clinical trials researchers theorize that blood vessels that nourish the nerves may be damaged by high glucose levels or by the constriction of arteries.

 Symptoms That Indicate Peripheral Neuropathy

 Symptoms vary, and may include numbness (lack of sensation), prickly feelings, tingling or loss of balance, depending on which nerves are affected.

 If damage occurs to the sensory nerves, the patient may report numbness or tingling in the feet.
 This impairment can also make itself felt with pain or irritation in the legs or feet.

 If the damage affects motor nerves, the patient may feel weak, or report a loss of muscle function in the feet and lower legs.
 The patient’s balance may be affected.
 If motor nerves alter the gait, this can lead to sores or ulcers from shoes that no longer fit properly.

 At our clinics in Sunnyvale, DeSoto and Dallas, the doctor starts by gathering the patient’s history and performing certain physical tests.
 A patient’s reflexes and his or her ability to sense pressure are assessed.
 We also measure the patient’s sensitivity to

 vibration.
 Additional neurologic and imaging tests may be needed to confirm the diagnosis.